A “design archeologist” arrives at Drexel

 Access in fashion

 This show raises many questions of representation and access.
-For example, each of the outfits on display are sized 0-2, shown on six-foot, one-inch alabaster mannequins—though these loose, comfortably elegant garments could adorn many kinds of bodies.
+For example, all of the outfits on display are sized 0 to 2, shown on six-foot, one-inch alabaster mannequins—though these loose, comfortably elegant garments could adorn many kinds of bodies.
 While there’s no way to bring size diversity retroactively to an archival collection, it is past time to move away from all-white display figurines and instead indicate a variety of skin tones.
 This is especially true given that McFadden drew her inspiration from regions such as South Africa, Egypt, India, and Japan.

 Visitors cannot walk in solo: they must call ahead to book a curator-guided tour (info below).
 This affords an unusual degree of insight and a great opportunity for personal questions.
 However, anyone with visual difficulties will probably struggle with the fabric-protective low light and small labels for each ensemble.